 Chandragupta’s greatest victory was his victory over the Shaka-Kshatrapa dynasty and annexation of their kingdom in Gujarat, by defeating their last ruler Rudrasimha III.
 Chandragupta II the Great controlled a vast empire, extending from the mouth of the Ganges to the mouth of the Indus River and from the present day North Pakistan to down to the mouth of the Narmada.

-Pataliputra continued to be the capital of his huge empire but Ujjain too emerged like a second capital.
-The exquisite gold coins issued by the Gupta dynasty are all evidences which the imperial opulence of that age.
+Pataliputra continued to be the capital of his huge empire but Ujjain too emerged as a second capital.
+The exquisite gold coins issued by the Gupta dynasty are all evidence which the imperial opulence of that age.
 Apart from the gold coins, Chandragupta II also started producing silver coins in the Shaka tradition.

-4th century AD Sanskrit poet Kalidasa, credits Chandragupta Vikramaditya with having conquered about twenty one kingdoms, both in and outside India.
+4th century AD Sanskrit poet Kalidasa credits Chandragupta Vikramaditya with having conquered about 21 kingdoms, both in and outside India.
 After finishing his campaign in the East, South and West India, Raghu aka Vikramaditya (Chandragupta II) proceeded northwards, subjugated the Parasikas(Persians), then the Hunas and the Kambojas tribes located in the west and east Oxus valleys respectively.
 Thereafter, the glorious king proceeds across the Himalaya and reduced the Kinnaras, Kiratas etc. and lands into India proper.

 The others included the Sanskrit grammarian Amara Sinha as well as the astronomer-mathematician Varahamihira.
-The day after the Hindu festival Diwali which is called as Padwa or Varshapratipada, marked the coronation of King Vikramaditya and hence, this day is celebrated as New Year's Day in some places till today.
+The day after the Hindu festival Diwali which is called Padwa or Varshapratipada, marked the coronation of King Vikramaditya and hence, this day is celebrated as New Year’s Day in some places still today.